FrancoSpeziali/db-wizards/PART_1.md

 ### Task 1 - Write a .env file

-1. Using the `.env.example` file as a template, create a `.env` file
+Using the `.env.example` file as a template, create a `.env` file, and fill it with your MongoDB connection details

-2. Add your database connection details to your `.env` file, filling in the details as provided to you by MongoDB
-   > Hint: The key `DB_NAME` points to the name of the database you want to connect to
+   > Hint: The key `DB_NAME` points to the database name

-   > Hint: The key `DB_HOST` is the **domain** of your MongoDB connection string

 ### Task 2 - Adding new fields to the Wizard schema

-Our Wizard schema located in `models/Wizard.js` is not yet finished.
-Let's update it.
+Our Wizard schema located in `models/Wizard.js` is not yet finished

 1. Add a new field to the schema called `origin`.
-This should be of type `String`
+This should be of type `String`.

 2. Update the field you just added so that it accepts ONLY one of the following strings;